What languages does Translator support?

 Where do I get a report of my consumption?

-When you are subscribed to the S1 pricing tier, Pay As You Go, for either Translator or Translator Speech API in the Azure portal, you receive a day-by-day report of your consumption in a .csv file in the Azure billing portal.
+When you are subscribed to the S1 pricing tier, Pay As You Go, for Translator in the Azure portal, you receive a day-by-day report of your consumption in a .csv file in the Azure billing portal.
 To view the report, follow the steps below.

 There is a 24-hour delay between the actual consumption and when it is displayed in the report.
 To see your Translator consumption, filter by Meter Category = Cognitive Services.
 The report will display one line per day per service.

 Consumption monitoring for all of Translator subscription tiers is currently available in your Azure portal dashboard.
 The graphs are customizable based on the parameters and timeframe available in the portal.